-1. The partition you want to enlarge is NOT a NTFS partition.
+- The partition you want to enlarge is NOT a NTFS partition.
 Microsoft rules that Extend Volume feature in Disk Management only works to a RAW or NTFS partition.

-2. There is no continuous unallocated space behind the primary partition you want to extend, or no continuous free space behind the logical drive you want to expand.
+- There is no continuous unallocated space behind the primary partition you want to extend, or no continuous free space behind the logical drive you want to expand.
 For more information, please see Primary Partition vs. Logical Drive.

 For Dynamic Disks:

-3. There is no unallocated space on dynamic disks.
+- There is no unallocated space on dynamic disks.

-Here are detailed steps to extend different types of dynamic volumes, including simple/spanned volume, system volume, mirrored volume, and striped/RAID 5 volume.
+See also: Here are detailed steps to Extend Different Types of Dynamic Volumes with Screenshots Given, including simple/spanned volume, system volume, mirrored volume, and striped/RAID 5 volume.

 Extend Partition with MiniTool Partition Wizard

-MiniTool Partition Wizard Free can help users extend both FAT32 partition and NTFS partition whether there is unallocated space on the hard disk or not.
-However, if it is the system partition, system reserved partition or EFI system partition to be extended, it is recommended to make a backup of your running OS or use MiniTool Partition Wizard Bootable (included in the Pro Edition) to do this job in case of any accidents.
+Kind remind: if it is the system partition, system reserved partition or EFI system partition to be extended, it is recommended to make a backup of your running OS or use MiniTool Partition Wizard Bootable (included in the Pro Edition) to do this job in case of any accidents.

-Next, let's take extending FAT32 partition in Windows 7 by using the free edition for example.
+Next, let's take extending FAT32 partition in Windows 10 by using the free edition for example.

-Then, select the partition which needs extending (here, we extend partition G which is a FAT32 partition, and there is no unallocated space contiguous the partition), and then click the function "Extend Partition" from action panel.
+Step 2.
+Select the partition which needs extending (here, we extend partition E which is a NTFS partition, and there is no unallocated space contiguous the partition), and then click the function Extend Partition from action panel.

-At last, apply all changes if they are satisfying.
+Step 4.
+Apply all changes if they are satisfying.

 After application, the selected partition will be extended.
 Now, download the partition tool MiniTool Partition Wizard to solve the problem Extend Volume Gray out.